Chemical Formula of Borax

 or Na2[B4O5(OH)4], 8H2O

-It has two tetrahedral BO4 and two planner BO3 units.
+It has two tetrahedral structure of BO4 and two planner structure of BO3 units.
 Each BO4 shares two oxygen with two BO3 and one oxygen with the second BO4.
 The fourth oxygen forms the chemical bond to the boron of BO4 unit and hydrogen.

 The born in planner BO3 unit is SP2 hybridized but the tetrahedral BO4 unit is SP3 hybridized with an additional electron from sodium.
 These hybrid orbital overlap with suitable orbitals of oxygen.

-It made by boiling the mineral colemanite with Na2CO3 solution.
+Boiling the mineral colemanite with Na2CO3 solution uses for the preparation of Na2B4O7.
 The produced CaCO3 filtered out and concentration filtrate deposits crystals of borax.

 Another liquor containing NaBO2 again converted to borax by passing CO2.